Renjith Maheshwary

 Renjith Maheswary has won the gold medal in Asian Grand Prix 2012.

-Renjith is married to Indian pole vaulter and National record holder V. S. Surekha and they have a daughter, Jhiya Renjith.
+Renjith is married to Indian pole vaulter and National record holder V. S. Surekha and they have two daughters, Jhiya and Sparsha Renjith.

 On 19 September 2013, Sports Ministry of India announced that he would not be given Arjuna Award over the allegations of doping pending against him.
 Earlier his name figured among the list of Arjuna Awardees for 2013.